150th Peacekeeping Battalion

-The 150th Peacekeeping Battalion (Зэвсэгт хүчний 150 дүгээр анги) is a one of three peacekeeping light infantry battalion unit of the Mongolian Ground Force, which specialized peacekeeping.
-It was the first unit that designated for peace-support operations.
-Operatively, it reports to the Peacekeeping Operations Office (PKOO) of the General Staff of the Mongolian Armed Forces, being deployed in the city of Ulaanbaatar.
+The 150th Peacekeeping Battalion (Зэвсэгт хүчний 150 дүгээр анги) is one of three peacekeeping light infantry battalions of the Mongolian Ground Force, which specializes in peacekeeping.
+It was the first unit that was designated for peace-support operations.
+Operationally, it reports to the Peacekeeping Operations Office (PKOO) of the General Staff of the Mongolian Armed Forces, being deployed in the city of Ulaanbaatar.

 History

-In 1997, the Mongolian armed forces established the battalion as primarily a combat unit.
+In 1997, the Mongolian Armed Forces established the battalion as primarily a combat unit.
 By order of President Natsagiin Bagabandi however, its duties changed in preparation for peacekeeping missions.
-Later, the battalion started conducting peacekeeping operations training an in September 2000, one platoon from the battalion participated in CENTRAZBAT 2000 in Kazakhstan, the country's first ever multinational peacekeeping field exercise.
+Later, the battalion started conducting peacekeeping operations training in September 2000, one platoon from the battalion participated in CENTRAZBAT 2000 in Kazakhstan, the country's first ever multinational peacekeeping field exercise.
 It also took part in the multinational peacekeeping exercise SHANTEE-DOOT in Bangladesh in 2002.

 In 2010, it was trained by US Marines and the Alaska National Guard.
 It has taken part in the Khaan Quest exercise.